-Both the Zi8 and the Playsport have image stabilization and smart face tracking technology for clear, well lighted videos.
+Both the Zi8 and the Playsport have image stabilization and smart face tracking technology for clear, well-lighted videos.
 Onboard software allows for easy video sharing to YouTube, Facebook and more.
 Both video cameras retail around $179.00

 This 1080p HD video camera is even more compact and lightweight than the Zi8 and Playsport and is priced around $140.00.
 Video quality is excellent as is the video sharing option.
 Some folks may find the video screen a bit too small and the USB arm is somewhat difficult to access, but the price may be a sufficient offset.

-We include this video camera, for personal use, because of it’s attractive price.
+We include this video camera, for personal use, because of its attractive price.
 At somewhere between $30-$60 the Snapp has visual similarities to the Flip (the red record button, sleek black design and kick-out USB).
-Beyond that, there is little of comparison.
+Beyond that, there is a little comparison.
 The internal memory only records up to 20 seconds of video, making the optional SD/SDHC memory card more of a requirement.
 The 1.44″ display is the smallest of all the cameras reviewed here and it only operates on non-rechargeable AA batteries, providing up to 1.5 hours of power.
-Customer reviews we found indicated video quality was average to poor but audio quality was fairly good.
+Customer reviews we found indicated video quality was average to poor but the audio quality was fairly good.
 Based on the feedback we found, the Snapp is best as a starter video camera.